ali55on/fileurlsplit/README.md

 ```

 #### Validation:
-Not all error checks are performed upon object instantiation.
+Not all error checks are performed on object instantiation.
-This is because it is implied that the URL passed is a valid URL where the
+This is because it is more common for the URL passed to be a valid URL,
-path, name and extension were taken from a real OS.
-The goal is to avoid
+where the path, name and extension were taken from an actual operating system.

-processing unnecessary checks.
-It's a bit faster and can be really significant
+The purpose of this approach is to avoid unnecessary checks.
+It's a bit faster
-when working with very large batches of files.
+and can be really significant when working with very large batches of files.

 When an object is instantiated, the only check performed is whether the URL
-passed is an absolute URL.
-Character and name validations are performed when
+passed in is an absolute URL.
+The other validations like character and name
+error, are performed using the setter, i.e. when setting the value of a
-setting a property (setter - setattr)
+property (setter - setattr)

-If the URL of the object to be instantiated has not been taken from a real
+If the URL was not taken from a real context, and therefore you want all the
-context, and you want all error checking to occur, then instantiate an empty
+error checking to take place, then instantiate an empty object
-object (will automatically create a root URL like '/'), and use the "url"
+(this will automatically create a root URL like '/') and use the "url"
-property to configure it.
+property setter.
 Example:

 Checks only if the URL is absolute: (Use for existing url)
 ```Python console